Blueshoe/website/content/blog/virtualized-kubernetes-comparing-vcluster-getdeck.md

 Getdeck: a new player for K8s-in-K8s
 :::
 :::globalParagraph
 Much like vcluster, [Getdeck](/products){.bs-link-blue} provides a Kubernetes-in-Kubernetes approach.
 However, there are nuances that set it apart.
 Virtual K8s clusters are created by running k3s server-/agent-nodes inside namespaces of a host cluster.
-To deploy and manage virtual clusters, a CLI [_beibootctl_](https://github.com/Getdeck/beiboot){.bs-link-blue} and a [desktop app](https://github.com/Getdeck/Getdeck-Desktop){.bs-link-blue} are available.
+To deploy and manage virtual clusters, a CLI _<a href="https://github.com/Getdeck/beiboot" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">beibootctl</a>_ are available.
 :::
 :::globalParagraph
 **Workload Execution:**  [Getdeck's](/products){.bs-link-blue} workloads run inside the virtual clusters.
 This provides deeper isolation, allowing workloads to operate independently of the host cluster.